taufikmy27/taufikmy27.github.io/_posts/2023-07-08-marryme-project.md

   path: /assets/post/img/teamlgm1.JPG
 ---

 During my last semester, I embarked on a fascinating journey in a Human-Computer Interaction course.
 My team, "Let's Get Married", and I developed an innovative solution named "MarryMe".
 The project aimed to simplify the process of finding a wedding venue by incorporating a user-friendly interface and a unique matching game that combines the preferences of both partners.
+At the end of the projects, we only  needed to develop the prototype using Figma.

 ## Key Features

-1. **Matching Game**: I designed a simple matching game where users can combine their preferences with their partner's.
-The algorithm I developed analyzes the best combination of their preferences.
+1. **Matching Game**: We designed a simple matching game where users can combine their preferences with their partner's.
 The result is an AI-generated visualization of the couple's combined preferences, aiding users in visualizing their venue.
+This was the concept, we did not implement the AI part here.

-2. **Venue Search**: I created a feature where users can search venues that match their combined preferences based on the matching game result.
+2. **Venue Search**: We created a feature where users can search venues that match their combined preferences based on the matching game result.

-3. **Efficient Communication**: I included a chat page to improve communication with venue owners, eliminating the need for back-and-forth emails or phone calls.
+3. **Efficient Communication**: We included a chat page to improve communication with venue owners, eliminating the need for back-and-forth emails or phone calls.

-4. **Safety Measures**: I implemented confirmation prompts for critical actions, such as cancelling a booking or leaving the game while playing, to prevent unintentional mistakes.
+4. **Safety Measures**: We implemented confirmation prompts for critical actions, such as cancelling a booking or leaving the game while playing, to prevent unintentional mistakes.

 ## Design Iterations

 Throughout the project, we made several iterations to our design based on user feedback and heuristic evaluations.
-I addressed usability issues, increased transparency, streamlined user flows, and improved readability.
-I learned the importance of addressing usability issues promptly, enhancing transparency in AI-generated content, and using appropriate visual cues for successful interactions.
+We addressed usability issues, increased transparency, streamlined user flows, and improved readability.
+We learned the importance of addressing usability issues promptly and using appropriate visual cues for successful interactions.

 ## Team Reflection